Faster MCMC for Gaussian Latent Position Network Models: Preliminaries

-Like tuning the step-size for traditional Metropolis algorithms, standard practice for choosing $\epsilon$ and $L$ is to conduct a series of preliminary tuning runs with various levels of the parameters, converging toward values that maximize the chain's efficiency.
-Similarly, the matrix $M$ can also be chosen according to these tuning runs.
-A theoretically motivated heuristic \citep{betancourt2017conceptual} is to set $M$ equal to an estimator of the precision matrix of the posterior, estimated from the empirical posterior covariance in the preliminary chains.
-In practice, the true precision matrix may be dense (and thus expensive to compute), meaning that a diagonal approximation \citep{carpenter2017stan} or a low-rank approximation \citep{bales2019selecting} of the precision may also be a suitable choice.
-The former is implemented in the software package Stan.
+Like tuning the step-size for traditional Metropolis algorithms, standard practice for choosing $\epsilon$ and $L$ is to conduct preliminary tuning runs at various parameter levels, looking for values that maximize the chain's efficiency.
+The matrix $M$ can also be chosen this way.
+However, a more theoretically motivated heuristic \citep{betancourt2017conceptual} is to set $M$ to the precision matrix of the posterior as estimated from the preliminary chains.
+In practice, the true precision matrix may be dense (and thus expensive to compute), making a diagonal or low-rank approximations \citep{carpenter2017stan,bales2019selecting} more suitable.

 Unfortunately, efficiently tuning all three of $L$, $\epsilon$, and $M$ can itself be a computationally burdensome because the three parameters are interdependent (the optimal choice of $\epsilon$ relies particularly heavily on the choice of $M$).
 Indeed, under the standard settings, it is typical for Stan to devote more time to adapting $L$, $\epsilon$ and $M$ than running the final Markov chain.
 When the computational problem is already straining the computational budget at hand---such as in the case of large LPMs---these tuning costs can be prohibitive.
 We thus seek a simpler, more easily tunable algorithm that is specialized to large LPMs.